-You might say to me; “but Brother Jose I know someone whose life was changed in one of those meetings.”
-I would say you as my brother Steve Crosby says; “Gods Redemptive Grace is not His Approval of Spiritual Dysfunction.”
+You might say to me, “But Brother Jose, I know someone whose life was changed in one of those meetings.”
+I would say to you as my brother Steve Crosby says; “God’s Redemptive Grace is not His Approval of Spiritual Dysfunction.”

 The Lord is here.
-He is with you and He has nothing but the best plans for your life.
+He is with you, and He has nothing but the best plans for your life.
 He has sent the Holy Spirit to strengthen the Body of Christ.
-His presence is always with you and if you take time to listen He will guide you to all truth.
-The presence of the Lord is not from outside in anymore now in the new covenant it is from inside out.
+His presence is always with you, and if you take time to listen, He will guide you into all truth.
+The presence of the Lord is not from the outside in anymore; now in the new covenant, it is from the inside out.

 May you hear His voice and obey.